leios/algorithm-archive/contents/fourier_transform/fourier_transform.md

 ### What is a Discrete Fourier Transform?

+TODO:
+1. Image of input -> op -> output
+2. Image of op as a bunch of sinusoids
+3. Animation for centering on fourier op

 In principle, the Discrete Fourier Transform (DFT) is simply the Fourier transform with summations instead of integrals:

 $$X_k = \sum_{n=0}^{N-1} x_n \cdot e^{-2 \pi i k n / N}$$